 The risk: AIDE uses a standard allocator.
 But it is non-network-facing, short-lived, and only reads local files that have already passed through kernel and filesystem checks.
 The alternative is a non-functional tool.
 I will take a working integrity scanner with an isolated allocator over a broken one every time.
 The trade-off is documented.

-# Install audit framework & utilities
+# Install audit framework for real-time monitoring

-rpm-ostree install audit jq
+rpm-ostree install audit

 systemctl reboot